Commercial Vehicle Accidents Caused by Distracted Driving

 - In a study conducted by the National Highway Traffic Safety Administration (NHTSA), motor vehicle accidents caused (in whole or in party) by a distracted driver of a large truck or commercial bus comprised almost 15% of all such accidents in the U.S.

 It is estimated that there are over 2 million large tractor trailer commercial and long haul drivers operating the roads of America.
 Likewise, commercial bus operations run from public services like Greyhound to thousands of private coach companies.
 If you suspect that you or someone you love is the victim of a traffic collision with one of these large vehicles and that it was a result of driver error or negligence including the use of a cell phone or other means of distracted driving, it is important to contact a personal injury attorney experienced with these types of crashes and the investigation that needs to take place.
 Commercial drivers are subject to the above rules and many other regulations and proving a violation of one or more of these rules can significantly increase the chances of the company employing the driver accepting legal responsibility for the incident and paying full value for any claims of personal injury or wrongful death.
 Prompt demands through the legal process of company driving logs, cell phone records and other evidence is of paramount importance in these types of claims.
-For any commercial driver negligence claim in California, contact Steven M. Sweat, APC, Los Angeles based injury law firm representing accident victims throughout CA at our statewide, toll free number 866-966-5240.
+For any commercial driver negligence claim in California, contact Steven M. Sweat, Personal Injury Lawyers, APC, Los Angeles based injury law firm representing accident victims throughout CA at our statewide, toll free number 866-966-5240.